 Anyhow, onto some specific highlights …

-- Charlotte Wood, Stone Yard devotional (June 2024, Australian)
+- Charlotte Wood, Stone Yard devotional (June 2024, Australian): jumped up from 7th last year

 Observations:

-I also like to see how the posts written in the year fare, so here are the Top Ten 2024-published posts (excluding Monday Musings, event and meme posts):
+I also like to see how the posts written in the year fare, so here are the Top Ten 2025-published posts (again excluding Monday Musings, event and meme posts):

 Random blogging stats